saadi9654/how-mod-apk-works/README.md

 A **mod APK** (modified Android Package) is an altered version of an original Android application.
 These modifications are made by third parties — not the original developers — and can change the behavior, appearance, or functionality of an app.

-For example, [Nulls Brawl APK](https://nullsbrawltr.com/) is a well-known modified version of the popular mobile game Brawl Stars.
+For example, [Nulls Brawl APK oyun](https://nullsbrawltr.com/) is a well-known modified version of the popular mobile game Brawl Stars.
 It provides a private server experience where players can access characters, skins, and resources that would otherwise require in-app purchases — making it a great case study for understanding how mod APKs work in practice.

 Understanding how mod APKs work is important for: